 Employment Statistics at Harvard MBA – Salaried vs. Entrepreneurship

 65% sought jobs, 90% received offers within 3 months, 35% pursued entrepreneurship or other paths.
-These figures shows how structurally the HBS Class of 2025 are oriented and the data you should closely evaluate for a realistic ROI calculation.
+These figures show how structurally the HBS Class of 2025 are oriented and the data you should closely evaluate for a realistic ROI calculation.

 Methodology for Calculating Harvard MBA Salary and ROI